ITMD362-Online/Lab_4/README.md

 - Your Palette URL:
 - Your Rationale:

-## A triadic color palette for announcing Chicago Botanical Gardens springtime tours.
+## A triadic color palette for announcing Chicago Botanical Gardens springtime tours

 - Your Palette URL:
 - Your Rationale: